Top 13 Venture Capital Firms Investing in Gaming Startups

 Image of Elizabeth Street Ventures - Top VCs in Gaming

-Elizabeth Street Ventures is an early-stage investment firm that backs companies focused on the digital consumer.
-They look for businesses that demonstrate an obsessive attention to the customer experience.
+Elizabeth Street Ventures is a New York-based firm that invests in early-stage companies.
+They concentrate on digital consumer businesses and partner with teams that show an obsessive attention to the customer experience.

 • Founded: 2018

-• Notable investments: Current, Costa Brazil, Banyan, RISE Brewing Co.
+• Notable investments: Current, Costa Brazil (acquired), Banyan (acquired), RISE Brewing Co. (acquired)

 • Portfolio size: 38 investments